optimizely/objective-c-sdk/README.md

 3. Go to the **General** tab and add the framework to the **Embedded Binaries** section.
 If the **Embedded Binaries** section is not visible, add the framework in the **Copy Files** section (you can add this section in **Build Settings**).

 4. The Apple store will reject your app if you have the universal framework installed as it includes simulator binaries.
 Therefore, a script to strip the extra binaries needs to be run before you upload the app.
 To do this, go to **Build Phases** and add a **Run Script** section by clicking on the ```+``` symbol.
-Copy and paste the following script:
+Copy and paste the following script (make sure you replace the ```FRAMEWORK_NAME``` with the proper framework name!
+):
 	 ```
 	FRAMEWORK="FRAMEWORK_NAME"
 	FRAMEWORK_EXECUTABLE_PATH="${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/$FRAMEWORK.framework/$FRAMEWORK"